 There are two types of software for insurance agencies.
 The first type represents end-to-end systems.
 And the second type represents single solutions with one or more functions that address a certain business goal.
 Single solutions/ functions can vary.
-They can apply individually in the companies.
-Or they can be integrated in a secure way to the end-to-end insurance software.
-The latter with multiple integrations of single solutions form insurance software ecosystems.
+They can apply individually to the companies.
+Or they can be integrated securely into the end-to-end insurance software.
+The latter, with multiple integrations of single solutions, form insurance software ecosystems.

 Must-Haves of Insurance Agency Software

-Insurance management systems that are based on machine learning find and analyze all relevant and hidden information about the clients and alert high-risk clients in order to protect the company from losses.
+Insurance management systems that are based on machine learning find and analyze all relevant and hidden information about the clients and alert high-risk clients to protect the company from losses.

 Insurers endeavor to collect more finance in premiums than to pay out in claims.
 The difference between the two represents their profit and can count enormous sums.
 On the other hand, if the companies pay out irrelevant claims, the business will close.
-That is why it is important for companies to make effective risk management on all stages and eliminate high risks the sooner the better.
+Companies must manage effectively at all stages and eliminate high risks.
+The sooner, the better.

 The software with big data and data mining algorithms finds and analyzes all transaction patterns of the clients and also “watches” the client’s interactions, credit history, and income.
 To learn more about AI predictive analytics in FinTech, please click here.